 Get a brain boost.
 At any speed, going for a walk can spark creativity.
 In fact, A Stanford University study found that walking can increase our creative output by an average of 60 percent.
 When we walk, it gives us time to let our minds wander.
 That state of flow and open-mindedness inspires innovative thinking and problem-solving.
 So if you’re stuck on a seemingly insoluble work problem, step away from the computer and go for a walk.

 Sleep better.
 Walking naturally enhances the effects of the hormone melatonin, which can trigger a deeper and more restful sleep.
 It also helps alleviate the aches, pains, and mental stress that keep us up at night.

 KEEN tip: The right footwear will make the road (or the trail) a lot more enjoyable.
 Walking sandals like the men’s and women’s Newport are ready for everything, from beach walks to loops around the local park.
-Or check out this guide to find the best shoes for everyday strolls.

 There’s more to walking than going quickly or slowly.
 If you’re looking for a little something extra, here are some ways to enhance your walking experience.